saint11/DeadWeight/source/blacksalt.md

 #### Prayers {.block .unlisted}
 - **Bliss**: (Close) Choose one affliction the target currently has, during this expedition that affliction will have no effect, but can't be removed.
-- **Euphoria**: (Close) During this combat the target can ignore wounds and fatigue when counting available dice.
+- **Euphoria**: (Close) Target recover 2 fatigue.
+During this combat the target can ignore wounds and fatigue when counting available dice.
 They can still receive wounds and fatigue normally.
 - **Ignorance**: (Nearby) The target can't use any INT based attacks for 2d6 [rounds]{.tip #round}.
 - **Numbness**: (Nearby ally) Heal all PRE wounds, but causes one fatigue in STR and DEX.
 - **Hyperfocus**: (Nearby) For the next 1d6 turns of combat the target will have 3 actions, but can only perform the same action.
 The target can change actions between rounds.